-The work plan calls for site operation and maintenance of 14 surface-water gaging stations and supplemental tasks at an additional gaging station during the time period from October 1, 2021 through September 30, 2022.
+The work plan calls for site operation and maintenance of 14 surface-water gaging stations and supplemental tasks at an additional gaging station during the time period from October 1, 2023 through September 30, 2024.
 The operation & maintenance (O&M) tasks include:

-- 1. Maintaining the streamgaging equipment. - Making scheduled discharge measurements.
+- 1. Maintaining the streamgaging equipment. - 2.
+Making scheduled discharge measurements.
 Sites are generally visited on a 6-week basis, but may require more frequent visits as conditions warrant. - 3.
 Reduction and analysis of stage data. - 4.
 Verification and development of stage/discharge relations (ratings). - 5.
-Computation of daily streamflow data and data publication costs. - Real-time (updated every hour) provisional data from sites will be available on NWISWeb at http://waterdata.usgs.gov/nv/nwis/rt.
-At least two sites will be upgraded to transmit data every 15 minutes during FY 2022. - All data will be compiled, reviewed, quality-assured, finalized, and disseminated throughout the year and annually as water year summaries on NWISWeb.
+Computation of daily streamflow data and data publication costs. - 6.
+Real-time (updated every hour) provisional data from sites will be available on NWISWeb at http://waterdata.usgs.gov/nv/nwis/rt. - 7.
+All data will be compiled, reviewed, quality-assured, finalized, and disseminated throughout the year and annually as water year summaries on NWISWeb.